 If you have been charged with drunk driving in Lancaster, Pennsylvania, you could face harsh criminal penalties.
-DUI charges are serious, and potential punishment could be life-changing, making it crucial to consult an experienced legal representative as soon as you are arrested or investigated for driving while intoxicated.
+DUI charges are serious, and potential punishment could be life-changing, making it crucial to consult an experienced Lancaster DUI lawyer as soon as you are arrested or investigated for driving while intoxicated.

-At The Law Offices of Steven E. Kellis, an experienced Lancaster PA DUI lawyer handles every detail of your case.
+At The Law Offices of Steven E. Kellis, an experienced Lancaster, PA DUI lawyer handles every detail of your case.
+Whether you live in Lititz, Strasburg, Adamstown, Mount Joy, or any other town in Lancaster County, your legal rights will be protected by our experienced DUI attorneys.
 Contact our firm now for a free initial consultation, and fight back against aggressive police and prosecutors who will try to put you behind bars.

 - Find or keep a job

 - Receive scholarships

 While a first DUI offense with a BAC between 0.08 percent and .099 percent can result in three months probation and a fine of up to $300, a higher BAC or subsequent conviction could result in months to years of prison time along with thousands of dollars in fines, license suspension or revocation, a mandatory ignition interlock device, (IID), and more.
 IIDs alone can cost anywhere from $75 to $105 a month.
 That means one mistake can add up to thousands of dollars in expenses for a DUI in Pennsylvania.
 Lancaster DUI attorneys assist clients throughout the judicial process and work to protect the rights of Pennsylvania’s accused.